 This "historical" course of human affairs does not exactly correspond to what we normally call reality, in that it cannot be said that many of the technological and scientific adaptations of matter, from gunpowder to the atomic bomb, have been positive events for man.
 But one can certainly see a tortuous and often contradictory movement aimed at submitting the spontaneity of nature and life processes in general to the controlling and reproducing capacity of technics.
 Basically, of all the animals man is that which is least capable of living in nature.
-He is among those with fewest defences, the weakest cubs, but with an exceptional capacity for changing environmental conditions from unfavourable to favourable.
+He is among those with fewest defences, the weakest cubs, cumbing to our impulses often signifies a lack of reflection and analysis, or not being able to admit to simply being possessed by god.